The truth is, inbound marketing generates 54% more leads than traditional outbound marketing methods.

 Good thing we didn’t close our laptops because on that same page is a product that cures lower back pain.
 How convenient!

-These guys that own this business clearly know what they’re talking about because they just laid out in detail my exact problem and how to fix it.
+Now I am thinking that these guys who own this business clearly know what they’re talking about because they just laid out in detail my exact problem and how to fix it.

 I trust these guys with helping my back get right.
 So I go ahead and purchase that back pain medicine and wait for it to come in my mail.